 The Pacific Highway Program Office will deliver the Pacific Highway upgrade and the Grafton Bridge second crossing project.

-Currently 459 kilometres of the Pacific Highway between Hexham and the Queensland border are now four lane divided road (70%) and about 117 kilometres are being built (18%).
-The remaining sections are all being prepared for major work.
+Currently about 81% of the 657 kilometre Pacific Highway between Hexham and the Queensland border are now four lane divided road.
+The remaining sections are under construction or being prepared for major work.

 View or download the Status of dual carriageway map.